 Verify the version of Java your MATLAB installation is using by running the following MATLAB command:

-Download the matching version Java Developer's Kit (JDK) from http://www.oracle.com/technetwork/java/javase/downloads/index.html.
+Download a Java Developer's Kit (JDK) with the same major version from https://adoptopenjdk.net/.

 If you are not developing applications or compiling MATLAB code, you can use the Java Runtime Environment (JRE) instead of the JDK.